arac-codespace/gcloud-pipeline/README.md

 Using Apache Beam's SDK to load, clean and upload data into a Cloud SQL (PostgreSQL) server.

+Changelog:
+(2022-12-20) - Changed code to handle credentials better.

+To future Alex:
+The pipeline's insert only and doesn't move files from bucket to bucket.
+May want to do that if you ever feel like over-engineering the heck out of this...

 Resources:
 - Loading data into bigquery by SadeeqAkintola
 -- https://medium.com/@SadeeqAkintola/loading-data-from-multiple-csv-files-in-gcs-into-bigquery-using-cloud-dataflow-python-a695648e9c63